lu-yidan/Genesis-backflip/README.md

 4. Generate a deployable checkpoint

     To produce a deployable checkpoint comparable to the provided example in Genesis, additional rewards must be incorporated to regularize motion and minimize torque peaks.

+## Acknoledgement

+This codebase was inspired [legged_gym](https://github.com/leggedrobotics/legged_gym) and its reward design principles.